 If you try to visit more than three places, you’ll spend a lot of time on your trip in transit, which can be exhausting, especially if you’ve arrived in Italy on a long-haul flight and are trying to recover from jet lag.
 (Pssst….here’s exactly what to wear on a long haul flight!)

 Generally, a mix of sightseeing and relaxation makes for a good itinerary.
-Combine the sights of Rome or Florence with somewhere a bit more relaxed, such as the Amalfi Coast, Tuscany, Cinque Terre or Bellagio.
+Combine the sights of Rome or Florence with somewhere a bit more relaxed, such as the Amalfi Coast, Tuscany, Cinque Terre or Bellagio Italy.

-If you’d like to throw in one more place for some unique Italian charm, try Lucca or Venice.
+If you’d like to throw in one more place for some unique Italian charm, Venice or Lucca Italy.
 Balancing these three themes will make for an incredible trip.

 Important Packing tip for Italy: Don’t forget to pack a power adapter!
 I love this Italy power adapter because it has an outlet AND two USB ports.
 AND it’s less than $15!